opensourceame/slim-vscode-extension/README.md

-# Slim Language Support for VS Code
+# Slim/Trim Language Support for VS Code

-A comprehensive VS Code extension that provides both syntax highlighting and formatting for Slim templates.
+A comprehensive VS Code extension that provides both syntax highlighting and formatting for Slim and Trim templates.

 ## Features